 - All covered entities must adhere to all program requirements and accurately report how they bill Medicaid fee-for-service (FFS) drugs on the MEF.

-- The MEF is a coding mechanism — a provider-level method to ensure 340B program integrity and compliance — put in place by CMS and HRSA as a tool to prevent unlawful duplicate discounts for drugs subject to Medicaid rebates.
+- The MEF is a coding mechanism — a provider-level method to assure 340B program integrity and compliance — put in place by CMS and HRSA as a tool to prevent unlawful duplicate discounts for drugs subject to Medicaid rebates.

 - In a 2014 policy release, HRSA provides clarification and reporting guidelines for documenting 340B claims in the MEF.
 The clarification and reporting guidelines for documenting 340B claims in the MEF are not applicable in MMC.